andrewsulisthio/andrewsulisthio.com/content/blog/2025-02-23-setting-up-ubuntu-server-in-hyperv-on-windows/index.md

     *   Download and run PuTTYgen.
     *   Set the "Number of bits in a generated key" to **4096** for enhanced security.
     *   Click "Generate" and move your mouse around to create randomness.
-    *   Set a Key passphrase.
-    *   The generated Key fingerprint should be kept as record in case of emergency (e.g. Server compromised)
 2. Copy the Public Key: Carefully copy the *entire* contents of the "Public key for pasting into OpenSSH authorized_keys file" field. **Important:** Make sure you copy *everything*, including the `ssh-rsa` at the beginning.
 Incorrectly copying this can lead to authentication failures.
-3. Connect to the VM via SSH (initially using password authentication) using Visual Studio Code:
+3.  **Connect to the VM via SSH (initially using password authentication) using Visual Studio Code:**
     *   Use Visual Studio Code to connect to the new virtual machine.
     *   You will be prompted to authenticate with the user's password
-    *   Check if you have an authorized_keys file in ~/.ssh/
 4. Paste the Public Key: Paste the public key you copied from PuTTYgen into the `authorized_keys` file.
 Save the file.
+5. **Saving the Public Key:**
+    *   Back in PuTTYgen, click "Save public key."
+Save the public key to a secure location on your local machine (e.g., `C:\Users\YourUser\.ssh\id_rsa.pub`).
+This serves as a backup if you ever need to restore the key.

 **Exporting the Private Key and Setting Permissions:**